Danville approves farmland sales agreement with school district

 The agreement for the land sale lists the purchase price as $515,000, less any lease payments the district has made.

-Borough Manager Shannon Berkey said the district has made about three years of payments, which would put the balance owed at approximately $400,000, though Berkey said on Tuesday night she did not have a specific figure then.
+Borough Manager Shannon Berkey said the district has made about three years of payments, which would put the balance owed at approximately $400,000.

 The land for additional soccer fields is part of more than 400 acres of the former state farmland the borough has owned since 1994.
 The borough leases the land for farming and uses part of the farmland for disposal of sewer sludge.